greenvulcano/sibylla-documentation/_docs/11-www-what-is-it.md

     * Security gate
     * Support for multi protocol communication between the device and the platform
     * Data ingestion modules to elaborate huge amount of data
     * Auto provisioning for new Things and Devices.
-It can be enable ON or OFF from the console
+It can be enabled ON or OFF from the console
 * Decoupling
-    * Based on the Open Source Kafka infrastructure, that proved to be disruptive in many areas
+    * Based on the Open Source Kafka infrastructure, that proved to be disruptive in many areas of application
     * Scalability and isolation for the entire platform
     * Back pressure regulation
-    * Backbone for all internal communication
+    * Backbone for all internal communication (it is its circulatory system)
 * DataPump
     * Security gate
     * Data enrichment
     * Filtering
+    * Routing
-    * Multi synch architecture, to support any type of store or streaming systems like: Mongo, Cassandra, relational DBs, Hadoop, Spark, Confluent KSQL and many others
+    * Multi synch architecture, to support any type of store or streaming systems, like: Mongo, Cassandra, relational DBs, Hadoop, Spark, Confluent KSQL and many others
 * Core
     * "API first" design for use in headless environments
     * Auditing at core API level: any operation on devices, things or networks (D/T/N) is storicized by the platform
     * Query module to get meta info from N/T/D and to get telemetry data from your devices
 * Store
-    * Any combination of Datalakes, BigData, streaming modules
+    * Any combination of Datalakes, BigData or streaming modules
 * General characteristics
     * Built on Open Source technologies: Spring, Kafka, Mongo, MySql, MQTT, Angular, Node
     * Secured by design
-    * Analytics.
-Real time alerts and CEP
+    * Analytics, real time alerts and CEP
     * Machine learning
     * E2E traceability functionalities
-    * Auto monitoring modules
+    * Self monitoring modules
     * Events generated from D/T/N can trigger event notifications
 * Console
-    * Stream processing
+    * Data navigation
     * Time series graphs on data coming from the devices
     * Frequency analysis
     * Georeferenced graphs and tables
         * Google maps, OpenStreet map, WebGIS
     * Integrated lightweight ticketing system
-    * Integrated logbook for production groups to log activities
+    * Integrated logbook for production groups, to log their activities during shifts
     * Integrated lightweight CMS (docs related to D/T/N: Devices/Things/Network)
 * Business Intelligence modules
     * Alarm definition and management through CEP processing
-    * Scheduled and recurring data analysis and eport generation
+    * Scheduled and recurring data analysis and report generation
     * Certifications of the sensed data using private of public Blockchain
-    * Data analysis using machine learning OpenSource frameworks
+    * Data analysis using machine learning OpenSource frameworks: SparkML, tensorflow
+* Other
-* GV ESB for system integration with other systems
+    * Integrate other systems through the Open Source GreenVulcano® ESB platform
-* GV Claudio for business automation
+    * Automatise your work through GreenVulcano® Claudio

 # Top 3 features